rednaske2a/CivitaiDownloader/replit.md

 This is a full-stack TypeScript application that allows users to:
 - Download models from CivitAI via URL input
+- Automatically scan and import existing models from ComfyUI installation on startup
 - Automatically organize models into ComfyUI's directory structure by type and base model
-- Download gallery images for each model
+- Download top 100 most popular gallery images for each model with NSFW filtering
 - View activation tags and model descriptions
 - Manage download queue with real-time progress tracking
 - Analyze storage statistics by model type and base model
-- Configure CivitAI API key and ComfyUI installation path
+- Configure CivitAI API key, ComfyUI installation path, and image download preferences

 ## Technology Stack